megwu1129/Building-Podcast-Pipelines/README.md

 ## Overview

 In this project, I built a data pipeline using Airflow.
 The pipeline will download podcast episodes and automatically transcribe them using speech recognition.
-I stored the results in a SQLite database that we can easily query.
+I stored the results in a SQLite database that can be easily queried.

 ## Project Steps